eddndev/achronyme-core/docs/language/README.md

 false    // Boolean literal
-self     // Record self-reference rec      // Recursive function reference
+self     // Record self-reference rec      // Recursive function reference import   // Import from modules export   // Export from current module from     // Used with import as       // Alias in imports
 ```

 **Note**: `if` and `piecewise` are **built-in functions**, not keywords.